gsbdarc/yens-onboarding-2025/docs/day2_running_and_scaling_slurm_jobs.md

 ```

 We’ll pass that index as a command-line argument to Python to select the matching row in the CSV.
-We can use the index directory in Python to pick which file to process.
+We can use the index directly in Python to pick which file to process.

 Our 🐍 script will process **one** row by index.